zadealfalah/salesSample/README.md

 - How does our customer retention look?
 - What items are frequently bought together?

-Following this, some modeling and forecasting are done using Prophet and XGBoost.
+Following this, modeling and forecasting are done using Prophet, XGBoost, and sklearn.

-data
-- loadData.sql has the SQL code to create the table in MySQL.
-- onlneRetail.pdf has an example of a powerpoint presentation of our analysis (WIP)
-- imgs has plots output from our analysis
+With our revenue data being relatively flat, our models are quite bad and essentially predict a horizontal line with some noise and do not capture the rare spikes of revenue.
+Prophet captures some of the variability in the time of day and sees the dirth of sales during the weekend.
+XGBoost also finds the lack of weekend sales while also capturing some seasonality and using 1, 10, and 100 day lag features.
+Finally sklearn is used to create a linear regression - despite the fact that our data clearly breaks the requisite assumptions - just to have a baseline model to compare our results to.
+We could have also included a horizontal line at the mean revenue.
+We find that our best models by RMSE are: XGBoost Regressor with TimeSeriesSplit, XGBoost Regressor with HYPEROPT, Prophet, and sklearn's Linear Regression with RMSE values of around 945, 2257, 2362, and 70619 respectively.

+Clearly our TimeSeriesSplit XGBRegressor is our best model of the ones we've tested thus far.

 ## Possible To Do
-- Add LSTM comparison for forecasting
+- Add LSTM comparison for forecasting, add to readme
-- Writeup findings with models once LSTM and XGBoost are completed
 - Add Tableau for onlineRetail once analysis is done, remove kaggleSales when done
-- Update powerpoint presentation
 - Write SQL for updating database if new data were to be introduced - .sql or via python connector
-- Update readme with final version
+- Add seasonality to Prophet model

 ## Data Citation
 https://www.kaggle.com/datasets/kyanyoga/sample-sales-data?select=sales_data_sample.csv